digital-science/dimcli/docs/_sources/getting-started.md.txt

 ## Authentication

-After installation it's **strongly advised to create a configuration file** containing your Dimensions account credentials.
+After installation it's **strongly advised to create a configuration file** containing your Dimensions account credentials (see below).
 This can be done only once and it'll save you from having to type in credentials each time you use Dimcli.
 E.g.

 ```
 >>> import dimcli